 HashCash is a real digital cash system.
 It relies on digital bearer tokens, not a ledger.

-HashCash is real digital cash.
-Like paper cash, it can be transferred directly from person to person and used to make payments instantly and in complete privacy.
-Unlike paper cash, it can also be sent over the Internet, or just about any communications medium.
+Just like physical cash, HashCash coins can be transferred directly from person to person and used to make payments instantly and in complete privacy.

-HashCash, in contrast, is a close electronic analog of physical cash, and has many of the same properties - it is efficient, flexible, low-cost, and private.
-What's more, it's quite easy to understand exactly how it works.
+HashCash, in contrast, is a close electronic analog of physical cash, with similar properties - it is efficient, flexible, low-cost, and private.
+What's more, it's quite easy for anyone to understand exactly how it works.

-Low fees (and free-market fee competition between independent vaults).
-Zero-fee transactions possible
+Low fees.
+Free-market fee competition between independent vaults.
+Zero-fee transactions possible.

-Easy to buy, sell or pay with HashCash using the simple and straightforward cross-platform, multi-lingual wallet
+Easy to buy, sell or pay using the user-friendly cross-platform wallet.

-A simple digital cash protocol, implemented in easy-to-understand Perl code, available as free software
+A simple digital cash protocol, implemented in Perl, available as open software.